NBC World Series to be played at Wichita State University’s Eck Stadium and Hobart-Detter Field in Hutchinson

 “Using two locations allows us to provide a safe and healthy environment for fans, teams, staff, and the community,” said Bob Hanson, president/CEO of the Greater Wichita Area Sports Commission.
 “We have had great cooperation from Wichita State and Hutchinson officials in planning the tournament.”

-Due to health mandates surrounding COVID-19, fans will be required to wear face masks.
+Due to health mandates surrounding COVID-19, fans will be required to wear face masks and sanitize their hands before entering the stadiums.
+Restrooms will also be limited to two people.
+Social distancing will be enforced and every other row will be blocked off.

+“It’s been a challenge for us to get everything set up and we still have work to do to make it that we’re all comfortable with everything we’ve put in place,” said Kevin Jenks, general manager of NBC Word Series.

+Officials said they are paying close attention to the health guidelines from both Sedgwick County and Reno County.

 The annual series is now an official event of the Wichita Area Sports Commission.